naskarsourjya/icb_mpc/README.md

 Inside the icbmpc algo, if the states cross boundary further away (but boundaries not exceeded in the next state), the boundaries are still constricted.
 Should we have a cutoff for this, to reduce iterations?

+# Week 20 (05/06/2025)

+1. remove dependence of cqr probability on per layer
+2. remove the dependence of the first point
+3. do scaling for y as well
+4. implement robust mpc with LQR gain (linearize around state)
+5. fix issue with Klatt Engell CSTR example

 ## todo

 techniques to prevent overfitting